Easybuoy/ezekielekunola.blog/content/2019-07-16-deploying-node-app-to-heroku/index.md

 # Deploying using Github
 The first order of business is to push your code to Github.
-I'll be using this [repository] (https://github.com/Easybuoy/node-api-deploy/) to deploy.
+I'll be using this [repository](https://github.com/Easybuoy/node-api-deploy/) to deploy.

-Sign up on [Heroku] (https://heroku.com), if you do not have an account yet with them.
+Sign up on [Heroku](https://heroku.com), if you do not have an account yet with them.

 Once you've signed up, follow the steps below to create an application on your dashboard